spunnyer/developer-test-api/README.md

 ## Is everything I need included?

 This is a very 'bare bones' repository, as such we have not included any extra libraries you may want to work with for requests or anything else you may feel approproate.
 This will be up to you to source and choose appropriately.
+However, Express.JS and all appropriate testing libraries come already set up and ready to go.

 # Lets get down to business...